-If you look for pictures of Thailand you’ll likely see two things: temples and the stunning beaches and islands off the coast of the country.
-Thailand is known for its stunning shoreline and the almost 1,500 islands making for an incredibly picturesque scene.
+If you look for pictures of Thailand, you’ll likely see two things: temples and the stunning beaches and islands off the coast of the country.
+Thailand is known for its stunning shoreline and almost 1,500 islands making for an incredibly picturesque scene.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.